-The cases where $P{Alice}$ or $P{Bob}$ are corrupted are even easier, since here the simulator can learn the transmitted message.
+The cases where P{Alice} or P{Bob} are corrupted are even easier, since here the simulator can learn the transmitted message.
 Checking that the simulator in these cases is also continuously polynomial is done very similarly to the uncorrupted case.
 We omit the details of these cases.

-7. Applying our idea to the UC framework
+7 Applying our idea to the UC framework

 We have shown how to allow for a more general class of polynomial-time protocols in the framework of reactive simulatability.
-Our approach can be adapted to the UC framework [7].
+Since we have not used any specific properties of the reactive simulatability framework, we believe that our approach can be adapted to the UC framework [8].
 Several differences between the UC and the reactive simulatability framework that induce minor changes in our definitions are worth mentioning here:

 - In the UC model, there is no concept of ports, the recipient of a message is dynamically specified by the sending machine.
-Therefore in Definition 3.1 we cannot consider the messages sent only over the cpoly\... ports.
+Therefore in Definition 1 we cannot consider the messages sent only over the cpoly... ports.
 Instead, the messages intended to be sent over this connection must be marked in a special way, e.g., by a special prefix which is not allowed in messages sent to the protocol. - In the UC model, indistinguishability of real and ideal protocols is not formulated in terms of the view, but in terms of the final output of the environment.
 Instead of quantifying over polynomial prefixes of the views in Def.
-3.1 we would simply quantify only over environments that must terminate after a polynomial length of input and output.
+2 we would simply quantify only over environments that must terminate after a polynomial length of input and output.
+We stress that for "specialized simulator UC" (the UC equivalent of standard simulatability), this results in an order of quantifiers that differs from the one presented here for reactive simulatability.
+We do not know what side effects this may have for specialized simulator UC.